SerpentByte/MD_Intro/water-benzene/README.md

 <h3> Simulations details </h3>
  <ul>
   <li> With a box size of 6nm for system, first run energy miniimizations.
-Then perform NVT and NPT equilibrations followed by 10ns of NPT production runs. (total of 8 simulations in total) </li>
+Then perform NVT and NPT equilibrations followed by 10ns of NPT production runs.
+You need to edit the numner of steps in the prod.mdp file to simulate for the correct amount of time.
+  (total of 8 simulations in total) </li>
   <li> **For neat water only, vary the box size: 4nm, 6nm, 8nm.
 (3 simulations)
   <li> **For neat water only, vary the water model: SPC/E and TIP3P.
 (2 simulations)
  </ul>